imepay/imepaySDK_iOS/README.md

 ## Authenticate Merchant / Get Transaction Token

-The merchant is verified using the merchant code, merchant username, merchant password, module which will be provided by the IME pay Developer Support to applicable merchants.
+The merchant is verified using the merchant code, merchant username, merchant password, module which will be provided by the IME Pay Support to applicable merchants.

 ## Perform Payment: